Brewing your best "cuppa"

 Experimenting

-Example 1: If your green tea leaves tastes bitter or unpalatable try lower temperatures and brewing times to improve the taste.
+Example 1: If your green tea leaves taste bitter or unpalatable try lower temperatures and brewing times to improve the taste.
 If your green tea still tastes unpalatable try adding Honey or Hibiscus to the brew.

 Refer to our Blog